The Directed Read course (LIS 699) is an individualized program of research beyond the scope of regularly titled courses.

 The proposal is a contract between the student and the instructor for a minimum of sixty (60) hours of study and/or research for each semester hour of credit.

-Three copies of the proposal must be submitted.
-The original will be filed in the student’s folder; one copy will be retained by the faculty member; and the other copy will be returned to the student.
+Submit one copy of the proposal to the LIS Program Coordinator; the original copy will be filed in the student’s folder, one copy will be retained by the faculty member, and the other copy will be returned to the student.

 Representative examples of products may be kept on file.